 Quick GuideAppendix Pain?
 Appendicitis, Surgery, and More

 What is appendicitis and what causes appendicitis?

-If the inflammation and infection spread through the wall of the appendix, the appendix can rupture.
 After rupture, infection can spread throughout the abdomen; however, it usually is confined to a small area surrounding the appendix (forming a peri-appendiceal abscess).